2004 NBA playoffs: Overview

-Game 4 of the Spurs-Grizzlies series was the last NBA game ever played Pyramid Arena.
+Game 4 of the Spurs–Grizzlies series was the last NBA game ever played at Pyramid Arena.
 That game and Game 3 of the same series were the only playoff games to take place in The Pyramid before the Grizzlies moved to FedExForum in the autumn of 2004.

 With their series win over the Denver Nuggets, the Minnesota Timberwolves won their first playoff series in franchise history.

 With their first round series loss to the Sacramento Kings, the Dallas Mavericks lost a first round playoff series for the first time since 1990.
-As of 2023, this remains the Kings’ most recent series victory.
+As of 2024, this remains the Kings’ most recent series victory.

-Game 5 of the Spurs-Lakers series was extremely notable for both teams’ last shots.
-Tim Duncan scored a two-pointer to give the Spurs a 73-72 lead with 0.4 seconds remaining.
-However, Derek Fisher would hit the game winning shot as time expired to give the Lakers a 74-73 victory in San Antonio.
+Game 5 of the Lakers–Spurs series was extremely notable for both teams’ last shots.
+Tim Duncan scored a two–pointer to give the Spurs a 73–72 lead with 0.4 seconds remaining.
+However, Derek Fisher would hit the game winning shot as time expired to give the Lakers a 74–73 victory in San Antonio.

 With their conference semifinals victory over the Miami Heat, the Indiana Pacers made the Eastern Conference Finals for the first time since their NBA Finals run in 2000, after which they significantly changed the makeup of their team (yet still made the playoffs every year).

 With their conference semifinals victory over the Sacramento Kings, the Minnesota Timberwolves made their first conference finals appearance in franchise history.
-As of 2023, this remains the Timberwolves’ most recent series victory.
+They didn't return to the conference finals until 2024.

-Game 2 of the Pistons-Pacers series was notable for Tayshaun Prince’s block of Reggie Miller’s late game layup.
+Game 2 of the Pistons–Pacers series was notable for Tayshaun Prince's block of Reggie Miller's late game layup.

-Game 6 of the Timberwolves-Lakers series was the last Minnesota Timberwolves postseason game until 2018.
+Game 6 of the Timberwolves–Lakers series was the last Minnesota Timberwolves postseason game until 2018.

 With their Conference Finals win over the Indiana Pacers, the Detroit Pistons made the NBA Finals for the first time since 1990.